 - You will be asked for the full names of the traveler/s

-- Spell the names out phonetically – for example Jason – J for Juliet, A for Alpha, S for Sierra, O for Oscar, R for Romeo
+- Spell the names out phonetically – for example Jason – J for Juliet, A for Alpha, S for Sierra, O for Oscar, N for Nancy

 - Do the same for the the email address